Should isolation time for asymptomatic COVID cases be cut? | DW | 28.12.2021

 Another concern is how hospitals will cope if infection rates rise even higher as a result of asymptomatic people not being in isolation long enough and negative tests not being required.

-Kurth warned that in countries facing waves fueled by omicron, like the UK, France, US and Germany, the huge amount of cases will cause healthcare systems to collapse.
+Kurth warned that, in countries facing waves fueled by omicron — such as the UK, France, the US and Germany — the huge amount of cases will cause health care systems to collapse.

-"It really seems like a terrible time to be easing restrictions with the omicron variant spreading so quickly, I can't see how the hospital system is going to cope with this," said Hyde.
+"It really seems like a terrible time to be easing restrictions with the omicron variant spreading so quickly; I can't see how the hospital system is going to cope with this," Hyde said.

-The US decision comes as other countries start discussing changing isolation rules for people with different levels of vaccination.
+The CDC's decision comes as other countries start discussing changing isolation rules for people with different levels of vaccination.

 Germany is currently mulling changes to isolation rules for people who have had contact with an infected person if they do not have symptoms.

-But unlike in the US recommendations for asymptomatic cases, a negative COVID tests would still be required.
+But, unlike in the US recommendations for asymptomatic cases, a negative COVID-19 test would still be required.